 - 1. Retrieve substrate sampler from water carefully place in a bucket for close inspection. - 2.
-Inspect the sample closely for zebra and quagga mussels.
+Inspect the sample closely for invasive mussels.
 Juvenile mussels are very small, but have a rough sand-paper feel relative to the substrate sampler.
-Adult Dreissenid mussels are most likely to be found in dark areas, in corners or crevices. - 3.
-If you suspect that the sampler is contaminated with Dreissenids DO NOT return it to the water.
-The suspected Dreissenid specimens should be photographed with an object/ruler in the photo for scale.
+Adult invasive mussels are most likely to be found in dark areas, in corners or crevices. - 3.
+If you suspect that the sampler is contaminated with invasive mussels DO NOT return it to the water.
+The suspected invasive mussel specimens should be photographed with an object/ruler in the photo for scale.
 The suspected specimens should be collected into a vial, with water, and then kept cool in a refrigerator OR be preserved in regular ethanol or isopropyl alcohol for expert verification.
-Report it immediately to the BC Ministry of Land, Water and Resource Stewardship (see Appendix A for contact information). - 4.
+Report it immediately to WLRS (see Appendix A for contact information). - 4.
 Examine the bucket for other suspect aquatic invasive species such as Eurasian Water Milfoil, Flowering Rush, or New Zealand mudsnails.
-For more information on how to identify these species visit gov.bc.ca/invasive-species If any unknown organisms are found on the substate sampler report it immediately to the BC Ministry of Land, Water and Resource Stewardship (see Appendix A for contact information).
+For more information on how to identify these species visit gov.bc.ca/invasive-species.
+If any unknown organisms are found on the substate sampler report it immediately to WLRS (see Appendix A for contact information).
 The unknown specimens should be photographed with an object/ruler in the photo for scale.
 The suspected specimens should be collected into a vial, with water, and then kept cool in a refrigerator OR be preserved in regular ethanol or isopropyl alcohol for expert verification. - 5.
 If no aquatic invasive species are found, return the substrate sampler back into the water where it was found. - 6.
 The substrate sampler tracking form provided by HCTF must be filled out at the start and end of the season when the samplers are deployed and each time the substrate sampler is checked.
 At the end of the season submit the completed form to HCTF. - 7.
 Follow the procedure outlined in Appendix F for preserving the sample and Appendix G for labeling and shipping of the samples.